Bank test results show bailed-out Cyprus turning around -officials

 Some 25 European banks failed a “stress test” of their capital strength conducted by European authorities and intended to assess their ability to withstand three more years of crisis.

-Bank of Cyprus, the island’s biggest bank, and state-controlled Co-Op Bank each issued new equity earlier this year and now have enough capital.
+Bank of Cyprus BOC.CY, the island’s biggest bank, and state-controlled Co-Op Bank each issued new equity earlier this year and now have enough capital.

 A fourth lender based in Cyprus, Russian-owned Russian Commercial Bank (RCB), was not found to have any problems.